GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86 Assembly And C.md

 As can be seen above, the blue part is a segment address, loaded into _cs_ register with value 0x5678.
 The red part is the memory address within that segment, loaded into _eip_  register with value 0x1234 and start execution from there.

+&nbsp;

 The jmp instruction with `EA` opcode jump to a direct absolute address :

 Instruction:
 ```
 jmp 0x5678:0x1234
 ```
-Generated into :
 ```
 ea 34 12 78 56
 ```

-The address ox5678 (78 56):0x1234 (34 12) is right next to the opcode, ulkine _FF /5_.
+The address 0x5678 (78 56):0x1234 (34 12) is right next to the opcode, ulkine _FF /5_.

 &nbsp;

 ### 4.8 Examine Compiled Data

 This section examines how data definition in C maps to its assembly form.
 The generated code is extracted from the _.bss_ section.
-That means the assembly code displayed has _no_?.
+That means the assembly code displayed has _no_.

 The code-assembly listing is not random, but based on chapter 4 of Volume 1, _Data Type_.
 The chapter lists fundamental data types that x86 hardware operated on.